 Saving lives is all part of a day’s work for the design and manufacture team at Lyndhurst Precision.
 Their bespoke engineering solutions have covered countless projects in the company’s 30 year history.
 Their minefield breaching device is one they are particularly proud of.
 A trusted favourite of both medical and military personnel, the device allows for rapid advance through booby-trapped areas, ensuring a clear path to safely reach the regions most in need.

-Also capable of making a life-changing difference is Lyndhurst’s medical dressing assembly machine which is currently used both in hospitals and in the field.
+Also capable of making a life-changing difference is Lyndhurst’s medical dressing assembly machine, which is currently used both in hospitals and in the field.
 Challenged with designing, manufacturing and installing a system to assemble various medical dressing components was no simple task.
 Using cutting edge electro-mechanical positioning activators together with a pallet transfer system to create a high-speed process that delivers accurate finished components, the machine passes rigorous testing procedures you would expect from the medical industry.

 Lyndhurst serves a diverse range of sectors including automotive, nuclear, defence and renewable energy.
 They have recently completed a conveyor system for a Japanese automotive facility in Thailand, and have now begun the mammoth task of building a test area to safely decommission a nuclear facility.

 Everything is created using CAD system, Inventor.
 “We don’t have a product.
-We enable others to have a product”, says Manager, Ruth Mariner.
+We enable others to have a product”, says Manager, Ruth Marriner.
 Lyndhurst’s 50 employees include a diverse team of designers and engineers able to adapt to the myriad of challenges required of them.

 Lyndhurst’s medical dressing assembly machine